ryliecc/capstone-java/README.md

 7. **SonarCloud Integration:**
    - SonarCloud integration is being used to perform code analysis and ensure code quality.

+## Automatic Deployment

+The "Budget App" is automatically deployed to [https://capstone-java-budget-app.onrender.com](https://capstone-java-budget-app.onrender.com) whenever a pull request is merged to the main branch.
+This ensures that the main branch always represents the working version of the app.

 ## Getting Started

 To get started with the "Budget App," follow these steps: